Previous concerts

 In March 2025 we performed an exciting work by Alexander L’Estrange and Joanna Forbes L’Estrange: Freedom! - the Power of Song.
 We joined with King's School Bruton, Bruton Primary School and other local schools and choirs to perform this powerful and emotive work that celebrates the role singing has played throughout history, bringing people together in times of struggle, upheaval and change.

-Our final festive concert of the year, in December 2024, included festive carols along with Benjamin Britten’s St Nicolas Cantata accompanied by strings, piano duet, organ and a really exciting percussion part.
-We welcomed back Arturo Serna as guest conductor.
+December 2024: Our Christmas concert included festive carols along with Benjamin Britten’s St Nicolas Cantata, with Arturo Serna as guest conductor.

-Our May 2024 concert was an opportunity for the choir to sing a whole range of choral pieces with some solo items and readings as well.
-From some 16th century pieces, to Eric Whitacre’s Seal Lullaby, from Gerald Finzi’s My Spirit Sang All Day to Gershwin’s Summertime and songs performed by our own soloists: Angela Ashworth, Geoff Allan & Malcolm Parr.
+May 2024: Some 16th century pieces, Eric Whitacre’s Seal Lullaby, Gerald Finzi’s My Spirit Sang All Day, Gershwin’s Summertime and songs performed by our own soloists.
 Ashley Marshfield also joined us to play some piano duets with our deputy musical director, Claire Sydenham.

-We started 2024 with a wonderful community concert on Sunday 3 March, in collaboration with King's School Bruton pupils, staff and parents, and pupils from Bruton Primary School.
-We were joined by mezzo soprano Louise Innes, to perform John Rutter's Feel the Spirit, a collection of spiritual arrangements in a jazzy upbeat style.
+March 2024: A wonderful community concert performing John Rutter's Feel the Spirit, in collaboration with King's School Bruton pupils, staff and parents, and pupils from Bruton Primary School.
 The performance was directed by Ashley Marshfield, Director of Music at King's.

 In 2023 we performed three concerts to celebrate our 30th anniversary year: